scha54/ruby/Infosys Ruby Lex Course/README.md

 Objective: Develop a Ruby program to store traveler id, traveler name, and traveler destination values in different keys as symbols and display an appropriate message.

 Problem Description: Define a variable infy_rail and store different values for traveler_id, traveler_name, and traveler_dest in the form of an key-value pair.
 The value stored for traveler_id, traveler_name and traveler_dest should be string and display an appropriate message.

+5. Problem Statement:

+Objective: Develop a Ruby program to collect train id,  traveler id, train name, traveler name, and phone number and print all the data one by one.

+Problem Description: Collect data for train_id, traveler_id, train_name, traveler_name, and phone_number in the form of a collection.
+Then iterate through it and execute the data one by one.